AkioKiyota/Login-Info/README.md

 https://superuser.com/questions/15596/automatically-run-a-script-when-i-log-on-to-windows/797635#797635

-After you set everything it will work smoothly.
+After you set everything, it will work smoothly.

 Here is some photos of Task Scheduler if you dont understand;